-D. Enhanced retail stress (90 day horizon)
+D. Combined benchmark with an enhanced retail stress (90 day horizon)

-3.21 The PRA assesses firms' vulnerability to an acute retail run by amplifying outflow rates on uninsured deposits to the maximum withdrawal rate observed during the financial crisis.
+3.21 The PRA assesses firms' vulnerability to an acute retail run by amplifying outflow rates on uninsured deposits to levels informed by certain severe stress episodes observed during the financial crisis.

-E. Enhanced wholesale stress (90 day horizon)
+E. Enhanced wholesale only stress (90 day horizon)

-3.22 The PRA assesses firms' reliance on wholesale markets and their vulnerability to a market shutdown through an enhanced wholesale stress.
-This assumes a complete closure of secured and unsecured wholesale markets for 90 days, with all claims and obligations running off at the earliest possible date (according to contractual rights).
+3.22 The PRA assesses firms' reliance on wholesale markets and their vulnerability to a market shutdown through an enhanced wholesale only stress.
+This assumes a partial closure of secured, and a complete closure of unsecured wholesale markets for 90 days, with claims on, and obligations to market counterparties running off at the earliest possible date (according to contractual rights) except those secured on the most liquid assets.